BayAreaMetro/RegionalTransitDatabase/R/readme.md

 a draft script for route building.
 -  `r511.R`
 a library of helper functions for processing gtfs data into tpa eligible routes/stops
--  `examples/`
+-  `priority_routes/`
-contains example ways of fetching high frequency routes by provider, sets of providers, or all providers, and some tools to compare outputs
+scripts for fetching high frequency routes by provider, and some tools to compare outputs